ember-animation/liquid-fire/README.md

 appropriate in the direction they're told.

-### More Documentation to Come!
+### Documentation

+Liquid Fire itself is an ember-cli application that runs an interactive demo & documentation.
+The docs are still being written, but you can get a [sneak peak](http://ef4.github.io/liquid-fire).

-For now, see some examples in my [Ember Animation Demo](http://github.com/ef4/ember-animation-demo) repo, and this [video presentation from the Boston Ember Meetup](https://www.youtube.com/watch?v=S4M78SO3gAc).
+You can also see some examples in my [Ember Animation Demo](http://github.com/ef4/ember-animation-demo) repo, and this [video presentation from the Boston Ember Meetup](https://www.youtube.com/watch?v=S4M78SO3gAc).